 Pay attention that the humidity does not drop too far (35 % RH, 75 °F Wet Bulb) during the second half of incubation.
 Otherwise the cooling of the eggs can be impaired, because of the low heat capacity.

-The primary purpose of the The farm needs enough fans to extract the hot air inside of the farm. of an incubator is the supply of oxygen and the removal of CO2.
-It is also necessary to remove the The water is as important as the feed vapour evaporated by the eggs.
+The primary purpose of the ventilation of an incubator is the supply of oxygen and the removal of CO2.
+It is also necessary to remove the water vapour evaporated by the eggs.
 Depending on the machine type it can also be needed for cooling.
-The fresh air used for The farm needs enough fans to extract the hot air inside of the farm. need to be conditioned according to the requirements of the machines in order to allow them to work at their optimum.
+The fresh air used for ventilation need to be conditioned according to the requirements of the machines in order to allow them to work at their optimum.

-With regard to the whole hatchery the The farm needs enough fans to extract the hot air inside of the farm. is also crucial for All the things we can do to protect the birds from getting in contact with diseases..
+With regard to the whole hatchery the ventilation is also crucial for biosecurity.
 Via air pressure differences one should make sure that no air can flow from dirty areas of a hatchery (chick processing room, fluff chamber, waste) to clean areas (setter room, egg room).
 Additionally frequent air exchange helps to dilute aerial contamination.
-Finally one should not forget that The farm needs enough fans to extract the hot air inside of the farm. should contribute to provide suitable working condition for the hatchery staff.
+Finally one should not forget that ventilation should contribute to provide suitable working condition for the hatchery staff.

 The suggested air volumes for setter and hatcher rooms allow for both the requirements of the machines themselves and the room.
-Because the machine requirements will vary from day to day, Birds don’t need excess of nutrients air must be allowed to exhaust from the room without passing through the machines.
-As the The farm needs enough fans to extract the hot air inside of the farm. systems differ, we recommend to always seek the advice of the manufacturer.
-The The farm needs enough fans to extract the hot air inside of the farm. of the individual incubator should be based on the oxygen requirements of the embryos.
+Because the machine requirements will vary from day to day, excess air must be allowed to exhaust from the room without passing through the machines.
+As the ventilation systems differ, we recommend to always seek the advice of the manufacturer.
+The ventilation of the individual incubator should be based on the oxygen requirements of the embryos.
 These are very limited during the first seven to ten days of incubation, rise rapidly after eleven to twelve days and reach a plateau after 17 days.
-To meet the oxygen demand one can either set the The farm needs enough fans to extract the hot air inside of the farm. rate for different stages of incubation or let the damper be steered by a CO2 sensor.
-The latter has the advantage of automatically adapting the The farm needs enough fans to extract the hot air inside of the farm. to the number of fertile eggs in the incubator.
+To meet the oxygen demand one can either set the ventilation rate for different stages of incubation or let the damper be steered by a CO2 sensor.
+The latter has the advantage of automatically adapting the ventilation to the number of fertile eggs in the incubator.
 Based on observation in practise one should aim at a CO2 value between 0.2 % and 0.4 %.
 Higher CO2 values up to 1 % are not lethal, but also a positive effect has not been proven for layer chicks.
 As far as our experience goes, the CO2 is just a hint for the right air exchange.
-Measuring CO2 can avoid unnecessary The farm needs enough fans to extract the hot air inside of the farm. and by this way contribute to a stable incubation climate.
-On the other hand it can also detect The farm needs enough fans to extract the hot air inside of the farm. problems.
+Measuring CO2 can avoid unnecessary ventilation and by this way contribute to a stable incubation climate.
+On the other hand it can also detect ventilation problems.
 There is probably no specific CO2 value needed for good embryonic development.
-By rule of thumb, if the The farm needs enough fans to extract the hot air inside of the farm. settings are correct for any one setter or hatcher, the CO2 will be found to be correct.
+By rule of thumb, if the ventilation settings are correct for any one setter or hatcher, the CO2 will be found to be correct.

-If one prefers to allow a The farm needs enough fans to extract the hot air inside of the farm. range, which is controlled by the humidity, it is a must to set a minimum The farm needs enough fans to extract the hot air inside of the farm. rate.
+If one prefers to allow a ventilation range, which is controlled by the humidity, it is a must to set a minimum ventilation rate.
 It has to be high enough to assure the sufficient supply of oxygen and removal of CO2.

 During natural incubation the adult bird will periodically rise from the nest to move its eggs around.
 This turning was recognised to be important for the incubation success and is implemented in today’s hatchery practise.
 It is beneficial by preventing the embryo from sticking to the shell membrane and promoting the utilisation of the albumen.
 By tradition, eggs are turned hourly by 45° throughout the setter period.
 The results of trials using more often or less turning are so far inconsistent and turning 24 times per day is still recommended.